-KAPLAN 20 NG-AFV has a low silhouette, and with its twin 6 road wheeled tracks, has the ability operate in hot/cold weather conditions at high speed not only on asphalt and stabilized highways, but also in soft soil, muddy and rough terrains.
+KAPLAN 20 NG-AFV has a low silhouette, has the ability operate at high speed, not only on asphalt but also on soft soil, or muddy and rough terrains under all weather conditions.
 The advanced suspension system, tracks has been designed to reduce vibration and increase road holding.
-Access to the vehicle is gained through a personnel door on the ramp or the hydraulic ramp located at the rear of the vehicle.
+Access to the vehicle is through personnel hatches located on top and a hydraulic ramp which also features an integrated personnel door, located at the rear of the vehicle.

 KAPLAN 20 NG-AFV is one of the very few vehicles that have amphibious characteristics.
 Thanks to the two water propulsion systems located at the rear of the vehicle, KAPLAN 20 NG-AFV can perform in deep and fast flowing waters.
 It can perform pivot turns in the water and even move backwards.
 In addition to this, it allows the driver to enter the water without any preparation.

 The hull of KAPLAN 20 NG-AFV is manufactured and integrated using a ballistic welding technique.
-The hull and hatches are water resistant, and lids are water-proofed via seals.
 While the power pack cabin and the expanded driver area is located in the front of the vehicle, the gunner and the commander areas are located in the middle of the vehicle.
 The personnel carrier version can carry 8 troops in the rear, and the turreted version can carry 6 dismounts.

 Survivability provisions such as, reduced thermal signature, laser warning system and sniper detection and CBRN protection systems are also employed.

-There are also laser-protected glass periscopes that allows the driver to see outside with wide angle of view which provides, high situational awareness.
+There are also laser-protected glass periscopes that allows the driver to see outside with a wide angle of view, providing high situational awareness.
 Integrated night vision systems are standard in all variants.